How To Stop Being Needy And Be More Independent In Your Relationship

 • Constantly checking your partner’s social media to know their whereabouts

 Since the “giver” in a codependent relationship is typically dependent on their partner to give them constant reassurance and to meet all their emotional and psychological needs, they can feel vulnerable and insecure in the relationship.
 This can lead to needy behaviors, some of which are included in the list above.
 Often people don’t realize they are codependent and will need time to focus on themselves and their personal life to extract themselves from the unhealthy relationship.
-With guidance, they are able to learn how to stop being needy.
+With guidance, they are able to learn to behave differently.

 Addressing neediness